brycewray/hugo-site/content/privacy/_index.md

 #### Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, “[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it).”

-#### Plausible Analytics

-At this time, the site is also on a free 30-day trial of [Plausible Analytics](https://plausible.io), which is [similarly privacy-focused](https://plausible.io/privacy-focused-web-analytics).
-The trial is due to end near the end of October.

-#### Cloudflare Browser Insights

-This site’s traffic goes through [Cloudflare](https://cloudflare.com) and is configured to use its Browser Insights tool.
-Cloudflare says Browser Insights “collects the bare minimum amount of information, timing metrics, to show customers how their websites perform” and that “Cloudflare does not track individual end-users *[sic]* across our customers’ Internet properties.”
-For more details, see [this Cloudflare support article](https://support.cloudflare.com/hc/en-us/articles/360033929991-Cloudflare-Browser-Insights) and the Cloudflare blog post, “[Introducing Browser Insights](https://blog.cloudflare.com/introducing-browser-insights/).”

 ### FastComments